Maggy317/Superstore-Sales-Project/README.md

 ## Recommendation
 -	Focus marketing in November; run off-season discounts in February
--	Discontinue low-performing products like Eureka Bags
+-	Discontinue low-performing products like Eureka Disposable Bags
 -	Prioritize Technology products for marketing and bundling
 -	Optimize shipping costs and pricing in the Central region
 -	Invest in growing the West region further